Want to know about the best vegan healthy fats? This list of the top seven heart-healthy fats will get you started.

 Grapeseed oil has a neutral flavor and a medium-high heat smoke point—helpful when stir-frying or roasting.
 Per Tablespoon, it offers more polyunsaturated fats, 9.5 grams, than many other oils.

-About 100 calories gets you a cookie or half a brownie.
-But for the same calorie count, you can have a small handful of almonds.
+For 100 calories, you can have a small handful of almonds.
 These nuts offer about 9 grams of monounsaturated fat per ounce.

 - Effects of Saturated Fat, Polyunsaturated Fat, Monounsaturated Fat, and Carbohydrate on Glucose-Insulin Homeostasis: A Systematic Review and Meta-analysis of Randomised Controlled Feeding Trials, PLOS One

 I’d love to hear from you!
-Which of these best healthy fats do you eat often?
-Do you choose low fat or full fat?
-What’s your favorite heart-healthy fat?
+Which of these vegan healthy fats do you eat often?

 Find this post helpful?
 At no additional cost to you, you can support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you so much.